Siege of the New Castle Part 6

 The group made good progress through the extraordinary interior, whilst Heraclief noted Decius drop back to the very rear of the defenders, activating mechanisms, which triggered a series of magical barriers.

-‘What are they?’ asked the curious Heraclief, as the third chromatic barrier is secured.
+‘What are they?’ asked the curious Heraclief, as the third chromatic barrier was secured.

-Decius, noticing Heraclief as though for the first time, says nothing until the two have once again set off behind the others.
+Decius, noticing Heraclief as though for the first time, said nothing until the two had once again set off behind the others.

 ‘The lodestone offers many protections.
 The White Queen will need to expend a great deal of energy just to reach us in the interior.
 The closer we draw to the source of power, the more ferocious the protections.’